 work with developers to encourage the sub-division of large sites where this could help to speed up the delivery of homes.

+34 Because a neighbourhood area is designated at a late stage in the strategic policy-making process, or after strategic policies have been adopted; or in instances where strategic policies for housing are out of date.

+35 With an appropriate buffer, as set out in paragraph 77.
+See Glossary for definitions of deliverable and developable.

-Neighbourhood planning groups should also give particular consideration to the opportunities for allocating small and medium-sized sites (of a size consistent with paragraph 69a) suitable for housing in their area.
+Neighbourhood planning groups should also give particular consideration to the opportunities for allocating small and medium-sized sites (of a size consistent with paragraph 70a) suitable for housing in their area.

 Where an allowance is to be made for windfall sites as part of anticipated supply, there should be compelling evidence that they will provide a reliable source of supply.
 Any allowance should be realistic having regard to the strategic housing land availability assessment, historic windfall delivery rates and expected future trends.
 Plans should consider the case for setting out policies to resist inappropriate development of residential gardens, for example where development would cause harm to the local area.

-Local planning authorities should support the development of entry-level exception sites, suitable for first time buyers (or those looking to rent their first home), unless the need for such homes is already being met within the authority’s area.
+Local planning authorities should support the development of exception sites for community-led development36 (as defined in Annex 2) on sites that would not otherwise be suitable as rural exception sites.
 These sites should be on land which is not already allocated for housing and should:

-comprise of entry-level homes that offer one or more types of affordable housing as defined in Annex 2 of this Framework; and
+comprise community-led development that includes one or more types of affordable housing as defined in Annex 2 of this Framework.
+A proportion of market homes may be allowed on the site at the local planning authority’s discretion, for example where essential to enable the delivery of affordable units without grant funding; and

-be adjacent to existing settlements, proportionate in size to them35, not compromise the protection given to areas or assets of particular importance in this Framework36, and comply with any local design policies and standards.
+be adjacent to existing settlements, proportionate in size to them37, not compromise the protection given to areas or assets of particular importance in this Framework38, and comply with any local design policies and standards.

-35 Entry-level exception sites should not be larger than one hectare in size or exceed 5% of the size of the existing settlement.

-36 i.e. the areas referred to in footnote 7.
-Entry-level exception sites should not be permitted in National Parks (or within the Broads Authority), Areas of Outstanding Natural Beauty or land designated as Green Belt.

 The supply of large numbers of new homes can often be best achieved through planning for larger scale development, such as new settlements or significant extensions to existing villages and towns, provided they are well located and designed, and supported by the necessary infrastructure and facilities (including a genuine choice of transport modes).
 Working with the support of their communities, and with other authorities if appropriate, strategic policy-making authorities should identify suitable locations for such development where this can help to meet identified needs in a sustainable way.
 In doing so, they should:

 consider the opportunities presented by existing or planned investment in infrastructure, the area’s economic potential and the scope for net environmental gains;